syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ### ReshowDelay

-In order to increase or decrease the time that the ToolTip waits before displaying the next ToolTip, `CellToolTip.ReshowDelay` property can be used.
+The `CellToolTip.ReshowDelay` property enables you to shorten or lengthen the time that the `ToolTip` waits before displaying a ToolTip after a previous ToolTip is displayed.

+When a ToolTip is currently being displayed and the user moves the pointer to another control that displays a ToolTip, the value of the `CellToolTip.ReshowDelay` property is used before showing the ToolTip for the new control.

+The ToolTip from the previous control must still be displayed in order for the delay specified in the `CellToolTip.ReshowDelay` property to be used; otherwise the `CellToolTip.InitialDelay` property value is used.

 {% tabs %}
 {% highlight c# %}